 While in the field practicum, the student is expected to meet specific learning objectives related to the effective practice of generalist social work.
 The objectives laid out for field work match the objectives of the TWU social work program and are intended to ensure that graduates are capable of functioning as beginning practitioners at graduation.

 The Social Work Program at TWU has the advantage of being able to place students within the Dallas/Fort Worth metroplex as well as in more rural areas.
 The program works with a wide variety of social service agencies in order to ensure quality practicum sites with rich opportunities for professional growth.
 Our agency partners address a wide range of problems and needs, serve diverse client populations, and engage in a variety of interventions from which students may gain valuable knowledge and experience.
-The Coordinator of Field Work Education is responsible for placing the student in an appropriate agency.
+The Director of Field Education is responsible for placing the student in an appropriate agency.

 The admissions process into field practicum takes place during the student’s senior year, in the semester immediately preceding the field work placement.
 Prior to admission to the practicum, the student is expected to: